FIR-UIII/FVA/README.md

 # Description:
-FVA Flask Vulnerable Application was developed for the purpose of learning.
+FVA Flask Vulnerable Application was developed for the purpose of learning

 # Installation
 ##### Clone and install the application